Dr. Andrew Allen

 Director of String Activities, Assistant Professor of Music

-As a violist Dr. McClain has recorded with the Adriane String Quartet (faculty string quartet at Ithaca College) and maintains an active chamber music and solo recital schedule most recently appearing on “The Night of Chamber Music,” part of the Guest Artist Series at Georgia Military College and the New Hampshire Music Festival.
-A former member of the Syracuse Symphony Orchestra and the Tri-Cities Opera Orchestra Dr. McClain has also performed with the Bakersfield Symphony, Austin Symphony, and was principal violist for the Allentown Symphony and the Orchestra of the Southern Finger Lakes.
-He is currently principal violist of Orchestra Noir in Atlanta, Georgia, a member of the Macon Symphony Orchestra, and serves as principal violist during the annual Colour of Music Festival held in Charleston, South Carolina.
+As a violist Dr. McClain has recorded with the Adriane String Quartet (faculty string quartet at Ithaca College) and maintains an active chamber music and solo recital schedule most recently appearing on “The Night of Chamber Music,” part of the Guest Artist Series at Georgia Military College and on the Guest Artist Chamber Music Recital at Birmingham-Southern College.
+A former member of the Syracuse Symphony Orchestra and the Tri-Cities Opera Orchestra Dr. McClain has also performed with the Bakersfield Symphony, Austin Symphony, Macon Symphony and was principal violist for the Allentown Symphony and the Orchestra of the Southern Finger Lakes.
+He has been principal violist for Orchestra Noir in Atlanta, Georgia, principal violist at the 2016 Colour of Music Festival held in Charleston, South Carolina, and currently performs with the August Symphony Orchestra, Columbus Symphony Orchestra, and the Savannah Philharmonic in Georgia.

-Dr. McClain has taught undergraduate viola at Ithaca College and The University of Maryland at College Park as a graduate assistant.
-He was also invited to teach viola and violin as a guest artist at Huston Tillotson College and Mercer University.
+Dr. McClain has taught undergraduate viola at Ithaca College and the University of Maryland at College Park as a graduate assistant.
+He also taught viola and violin at Huston Tillotson College as an adjunct faculty member and Mercer University as a guest artist.
 Dr. McClain is a former faculty member at Phillips Exeter Academy where he was named the John and Elizabeth Phillips Fellow.
 While at the academy he was director of the chamber music program, conducted the Exeter Symphony Orchestra, founded the Exeter Symphonia, and taught in the music theory program.

 A native of Washington D.C.
-Dr. McClain is currently an Assistant Professor of Music and Director of Orchestras at Georgia College and State University in Milledgeville, Georgia.
-Dr. McClain received degrees in conducting and viola performance from The University of Maryland, Ithaca College and The University of Texas at Austin.
+Dr. McClain is currently an Assistant Professor of Music, Director of Orchestra, and Strings Program Coordinator at Georgia College and State University in Milledgeville, Georgia.
+Dr. McClain received degrees in conducting and viola performance from the University of Maryland at College Park, Ithaca College, and The University of Texas at Austin.

 Dr. Don N. Parker